gugazimmermann/dragonspage/article2.md

 ```

-The `lib/dragons-frontend.ts` will take care of the S3 bucket and deployment of the website.
+The file `lib/dragons-frontend.ts` will take care of the S3 bucket and deployment of the website.

 ```
 import * as cdk from '@aws-cdk/core';